-Homeowner confidence is on the rise, with a survey from Zoopla showing that over 80% of British people expect their homes to increase in value during the next six months.
+A survey from Zoopla showing that UK home owners growing more confident about property price increases, with over 80% of British people expect their homes to increase in value during the next six months.
 This is so in spite of continuously falling prices and widespread uncertainty about the UK's future.

 Zoopla asked over 2,000 registered users for their views about the property market and housing values, and discovered that homeowner confidence varies by area.
 In particular, people in Yorkshire and the North West reported higher average levels of confidence in their home's increasing value - 91% said they expected house prices to spike over the next half-year, and the average predicted increase.was 4.8%.
 Similar results were seen in Scotland, where approximately 90% of homeowners said the same and typically thought that house prices would rise by as much as 5.5%.